richm/linux-system-roles-aide/README.md

 ### aide_cron_check

-Set up periodic cron check for aide
+If set to `true`, configures periodic cron check for aide If set to `false`, removes the periodic cron check

-Default: `false`
+Default: `null`

 Type: `bool`